taylorjosephgriffin/Campr/README.md

 * User can save a campground to a list of favorites.
 * Convert entire project to using Reactstrap components.
 * User can filter campgrounds by proximity.
+* User can create a review for a specific campground.

 ## Roadmap:

-* User can leave a review for a specific campground.
+* User can view ratings and reviews for campgrounds.
 * User can create a packing list.
 * User can create a trip itinerary.